Properties

 For information on using the tool, see Dimensions, Chamfer dimension.

 Use these properties to style the chamfer dimensions on the drawing.
-You are able to specify:
+You can specify:

 - 45 degree style - Select either a Note or a Dimension to appear